CBIIT/idc-model/doc/idc-model-inference.md

 By running simple queries on the open
 [IDC data tables]((https://learn.canceridc.dev/data/organization-of-data/files-and-metadata#bigquery-tables)),
-we could obtain all column names in use.
+we can obtain [all column names](/examples/idc-columns.json) in use.
 Based on documentation and inspection, it is clear that DICOM attributes are represented in IDC tables by columns named with attribute keywords.